 - ½ teaspoon ground coriander seed powder

-- ½ dried oregano (fresh is also fine, parsley could be used instead)
+- ½ dried or fresh oregano leaves (parsley or thyme can be used instead)

 - ½ teaspoon turmeric powder (optional)